ruslankotl/rxn-data-proc/README.md

 To convert RDFiles into CSV files `rdf_to_csv.py` was used.

 Automated resolution of reagents, catalysts, and solvents was performed using `csv_and_discard.py`.
 Any entry with at least one unresolved chemical entity was discarded.

+As an example of SMILES data preparation for T5Chem model, see `roche_preprocessing.ipynb`.

+For the anatomy of the dataset, see `data/roche`

 ## T5Chem model training